 What We Do

-The service follows the standard form of Presbyterian worship as found in the Church of Scotland's Book of Common Order (1994).
+The service generally follows the standard form of Presbyterian worship as found in the Church of Scotland's Book of Common Order (1994).

 Holy Communion is normally celebrated on the first Sunday of each month and, in accordance with the practice of the Church of Scotland, members of any branch of the Church are invited to receive the sacrament.